-- Evaluation of petroleum exploration potential of a large exploration block located in Southeast Asia for an investor with emphasis on resource estimation and assessment of the geologic chance of success (P_g).
-SCA provided a senior geologist and geophysicist with knowledge of the basin to visit a physical and virtual data room, plus research publicly available data. - A senior SCA geoscientist conducted an ongoing evaluation of the drilling activity in a new exploration play, including monitoring news releases, quarterly earnings reports, and analyst calls to identify the implications of drilling results.
-The consultant played a key role in discussions with the management teams of the operating company. - SCA provided a team of experts to advise on the global exploration and production asset portfolio of a super-major.
-Each of the experts offered recent knowledge of industry activity in the various plays and regions. - Technical review of an emerging unconventional reservoir play to identify the play fairway, evaluate the key risks and performance drivers, and estimate potential resources and asset values for a primary operator.
+- Evaluation of petroleum exploration potential of a large exploration block located in SE Asia for an investor with emphasis on resource estimation and assessment of the geologic chance of success (Pg).
+SCA provided a geologist and geophysicist with knowledge of the basin to visit a physical and virtual data room, research publicly available data, and provide their expert opinion on the opportunity. - A senior SCA geoscientist conducted an ongoing evaluation of the drilling activity in a new exploration play, including monitoring news releases, quarterly earnings reports, and analyst calls to identify the implications of drilling results.
+The consultant advised in discussions with the management teams of the operating company. - Provided a team of experts to advise on the global exploration and production asset portfolio of a super-major.
+They offered recent knowledge of industry activity in the various regions and guidance on rationalizing the portfolio. - Technical review of an emerging unconventional reservoir play to identify the play fairway, evaluate the key risks and performance drivers, and estimate potential resources and asset values for a primary operator.
 A report was generated that included key technical observations and questions for the operator management team.